Falence/nodejs-crud-app-with-db/README.md

 are not met.
 The name, email and country values are required, required to be string values and should be of 100 characters max.
 - If an email has already been taken, an error message is returned
+- If an invalid email format is provided, an error message is returned
 - If Model Schema Requirements are met, the intern is created.
 A success message and the created intern's data are returned
 ```